Air Alderney: History

 The airline originally acquired permission to operate flights in early 2017, with licenses issued by the States of Alderney effective March 2018.
 After a series of delays, Air Alderney planned to commence operations in February 2020, however the States of Alderney ruled that the airline's licenses were no longer valid.
 It has been reported that Air Alderney is intending to work alongside English airline Directflight, which operate regional flights in Shetland, Scotland.
 The licensing issues were later resolved and the CAA re-issued the required Operating License in late 2021.

 Air Alderney currently owns two Britten-Norman BN2B-26 Islander light aircraft.
 The airline plans to acquire a single Britten-Norman BN2A MkIII Trislander prior to commencing scheduled services in Q4 2022.
 Working alongside Britten-Norman, the aircraft will be fully refurbished prior to commencing operations.

 The airline launched charter operations on 7 February 2022, operating flights between Alderney, Biggin Hill, Shoreham-by-Sea, Lydd, Guernsey and Jersey.
 In a social media statement Air Alderney indicated that they plan to launch scheduled services in 2022.
+In March 2023, Air Alderney announced that they would operate flights from Lydd Airport, starting in summer 2023.